 The following table sets forth financial and operating information on Ayala Land.
 Prospective purchasers of the Bonds should read the summary financial data below together with the audited consolidated financial statements and the unaudited interim condensed consolidated financial statements, including the notes thereto, presented as Annexes and the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section of this Prospectus.
 The summary financial data in the following tables were derived from Ayala Land's unaudited interim condensed consolidated financial statements as at June 30, 2021 and for the six (6) months ended June 30, 2021 and 2020; and audited consolidated financial statements as at December 31, 2020, 2019, 2018 and 2017, and for each of the four (4) years in the period ended December 31, 2020, including the notes thereto, which are included in this Prospectus.
 Amounts presented below have been subject to rounding adjustments to facilitate their presentation.
 Accordingly, numbers shown for the same item of information may vary and may not precisely reflect the absolute figures or the arithmetic aggregate of their components due to rounding adjustments.
+Ayala Land's unaudited interim condensed consolidated financial statements as at June 30, 2021 and for the six (6) months ended June 30, 2021 and 2020 were prepared in compliance with PAS 34, as modified by the application of the financial reporting reliefs issued and approved by the SEC in response to the COVID-19 pandemic, and reviewed by SGV & Co. in accordance with Philippine Standard on Review Engagements 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity".
 Ayala Land's audited consolidated financial statements as at December 31, 2020, 2019, 2018 and 2017, and for each of the years in the period ended December 31, 2020 were prepared in compliance with PFRS and audited by SGV & Co. in accordance with Philippine Standards on Auditing.